-That's why we provide our foster carers with membership to the national organisation FosterTalk (www.fostertalk.org) which offers advice and information to carers on a range of issues, including income tax and finance, legislation, and allegations.
+That's why we provide our foster carers with membership to the UKs leading fostering charity, The Fostering Network (thefosteringnetwork.org.uk), which offers advice and information to carers on a range of issues, including income tax and finance, legislation, and allegations.
 We also provide membership to New Family Social (newfamilysocial.org.uk) for our LGBTQ+ carers.